Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 ### Deployment

 The Ultimate Virtual Pub Quiz was made live through GitHub.
-This is how to deploy Heart Helpers again:
+This is how to deploy:

 1. Log in (or sign up) to GitHub.
 2. Find the repository for this project, Dan-Matthews-23/the-ultimate-virtual-pub-quiz.